NACN-USA gives no legal advice.

-The NACN-USA Committee on Ethics and Spirituality offers ten (10) suggestions for Catholic nurses, whether working in a Catholic or non-Catholic health care setting.
+The NACN-USA Committee on Ethics and Spirituality offers ten (10) suggestions for Catholic Nurses to protect their conscience, whether working in a Catholic or non-Catholic health care setting.

 - Know the Ethical and Religious Directives for Catholic Health Care Services (ERDs) and follow them.